cabbabbage/CS457/README.md

 The objective of this project is to utilize **MediaPipe** to detect player controls, transmit the MediaPipe data to a server, update the game logic on the server, and return the game visuals to the user in real-time.

 ---
+### Sprint X: Encryption

+#### Security Implementations
+This project ensures secure communication between the server and clients using the following measures:

+- **TLS Encryption**:
+  - A self-signed SSL certificate and private key encrypt communications.
+The certificate includes the server's IP in the SAN for client validation.

+- **Mutual Authentication**:
+  - Clients authenticate the server using its certificate to ensure communication is secure and free from interception.

+- **Game State Encryption**:
+  - Sensitive game data, such as player actions and positions, are encrypted to prevent eavesdropping or manipulation.

+---

+#### Grading Adjustments
+For simplicity during grading:

+- **Pre-Generated Certificates**:
+  - Certificate generation on server startup is disabled.
+A pre-generated `server.crt` and `server.key` are included to avoid manual setup.

+- **Shared Keys**:
+  - This allows the client and server to connect out-of-the-box without additional configuration.

+---

+#### Ideal Implementation
+In a production setting, the following improvements would be made:

+- **Dynamic Key Generation**:
+  - Generate unique certificates and keys on server initialization to enhance security.

+- **Mutual TLS**:
+  - Require clients to authenticate themselves using their own certificates.

+- **Secure Key Distribution**:
+  - Distribute certificates securely via pre-shared secrets or out-of-band channels.

+These measures would create a fully secure, easy to use game, but time did not allow for this type of implementation.

 ## Sprint 5: What We Did

 ### Key Achievements: